murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

     * method by which cells willbe aligned when producing shape descriptors.
 The possible values are 'major_axis' or 'foe'.

 *options.model.spharm-obj.spharm.rotation_plane* (optional) **['xy']**
     * Dimensions of image that will used for alignment.
 The possible values are 'xy' (defaut), 'xz', 'yz' or ‘xyz'.
-For example, xy plane (around the z axis). if ‘xy‘ is specified, each cell will be rotated in the
+For example, xy plane (around the z axis). if ‘xy‘ is specified, each cell will be rotated in the xy plane.

 *options.model.spharm-obj.spharm.postprocess* (optional) **[true]**
     * This specifies whether alignment and size normalization, should be done after parameterization.
 The values are ‘true’ or ‘false’.